chuhan-ouyang/data-structures-algo/README.md

 > General Approach
 1. Decide the dimension of the DP array and its meaning
 2. Come up with the recurrence formula
-3. Initialize the DP array
+3. Initialize the DP array (must align with dp meaning and traversal)
-4. Decide the order of traversal
+4. Decide the order of traversal (must align with init and recurrence formula, no out of bounds/uninitialized array access)
 5. Test the above by filling an example DP
 6. Always print the array for debugging
 > Code